 Targeted Intervention and Additional Support

-Statistically children in care perform less well academically than any other identified group of learners, therefore improving outcomes for these young people is a vital priority.
+Statistically children in care perform less well academically than many of their peers, therefore improving outcomes for these young people is a clear priority.
 The current levels of attainment can be transformed by rigorous tracking of attendance and achievement and by implementing suitable interventions where necessary.
 These interventions may include personalised support and one to one tuition.

 The Virtual School is responsible for monitoring the outcomes for children in care and for supporting interventions to help improve academic outcomes.